DEONSKY/ProjectManagementAppDoc/README.md

 ## Chat Service Specs
 - Every project and team has a chat group.
 - Inside this chat groups members create sub channels for sections or issue.
+- Chat service includes spending time feature for users.
+Chat service estimates the time devoted to writing and reading.

 ## Documentation Service